Private Care Can Support Independent Home Living

 SALMON Private Care Options is part of SALMON VNA & Hospice, a division of SALMON Health and Retirement, an organization with a long and proud history of serving Central Massachusetts since 1952.

-In addition to housing, healthcare and programs for seniors, SALMON Health and Retirement communities offer support groups and resources for caregivers and family members.
+In addition to housing, healthcare and programs for seniors, SALMON Health and Retirement communities offer resources for caregivers and family members.

-To learn more about the options available to you and your loved ones, contact us today by calling 800-446-8060 for more information.
+To learn more about the options available to you and your loved ones, contact us today for more information.